 - Has the effect of substantially interfering with the targeted scholar's ability to participate in or benefit from the services, activities, and privileges provided by the school - Bullying committed by scholars towards other scholars is strictly prohibited.
-Engaging in bullying activities by use of computer, computer software, or social media platform that is accessed through any computer, any computer system, and/or any computer network is also prohibited. - This rule may be applied regardless of the physical location in which the bullying behavior occurred if the alleged bully and the targeted scholar attend NRCS and disciplinary action is reasonably necessary to avoid substantial interference with school discipline or prevent an unreasonable threat to the rights of other scholars to a safe and peaceful learning environment. - Parents or scholars who suspect that repeated acts of bullying are taking place should report the matter to the school immediately.
-This report may be made anonymously and law enforcement may be contacted.
+Engaging in bullying activities by use of a computer, computer software, or social Media platforms accessed through any computer, computer system, and/or computer network are prohibited. - This rule may be applied regardless of the physical location in which the bullying behavior occurred if the alleged bully and the targeted scholar attend NRCS and disciplinary action is reasonably necessary to avoid substantial interference with school discipline or prevent an unreasonable threat to the rights of other scholars to a safe and peaceful learning environment. - Parents or scholars who suspect repeated acts of bullying should report the matter to the school immediately.
+This report may be made anonymously, and law enforcement may be contacted.
 School personnel will immediately investigate all reports of bullying. - The Administration will be responsible for working with the school and other community resources to provide information and/or follow-up services to support the targeted scholar and to educate the scholar engaging in bullying behavior on the effects of bullying and the prevention of bullying.
-In addition, the Administration and staff will be responsible for determining if the bullying behavior is a violation of law required to be reported to law enforcement under Indiana law based upon their reasonable belief. - The parents of the alleged bully and the targeted scholar(s) shall be notified immediately. - False reporting of bullying conduct as defined in this rule by a scholar shall be considered a violation of this rule and will result in appropriate disciplinary action or sanctions if the investigation of the report finds it to be false. - Corrective discipline, and/or referral to law enforcement will be used to change the behavior of the perpetrator.
-This includes appropriate intervention(s), restoration of a positive climate, and support for victims and others impacted by the bullying. - Everyone is encouraged to engage scholars, staff and parents in meaningful discussions about the negative aspects of bullying.
+In addition, the administration and staff will be responsible for determining if the bullying behavior is a violation of law and will be required to report it to law enforcement under Indiana law based upon their reasonable belief. - The alleged bully's parents and the targeted scholar(s) shall be notified immediately. - False reporting of bullying conduct as defined in this rule by a scholar shall be considered a violation of this rule and will result in appropriate disciplinary action or sanctions if the investigation of the report finds it false. - Corrective discipline and/or referral to law enforcement will be used to change the perpetrator's behavior.
+This includes appropriate intervention(s), restoration of a favorable climate, and support for victims and others impacted by the bullying. - Everyone is encouraged to engage scholars, staff, and parents in meaningful discussions about the negative aspects of bullying.
 Parent involvement is encouraged.